 - Demonstrate improvements through infrastructure projects such replacement of meters with electronic and automatic meter reading (AMR) meters, installation of efficient transformers, and replacement of open wires with aerial bundled cables at selected subdivisions.

-- Modernize planning and engineering function and establish new P&E center in each company and introducing GIS mapping and new tool for system analysid.
+- Modernize planning and engineering (P&E) function and establish new P&E centers in each DISCO in addition to introducing Geographic Information System (GIS) mapping and new tool for system analysi.

-- Provide technical assistance to the Ministry of Water and Power to introduce best practices and strengthen the ministry’s planning and policy making role.
+- Provide technical assistance to the Ministry of Water and Power to introduce best practices and strengthen its planning and policy-making role.

 - Establish a new state-of-the-art power distribution control center in each of the nine DISCOs.

-- Deep dive in two DISCOs to improve the overall commercial and financial performance of the Companies.
+- Deep dive in two DISCOs to improve their overall commercial and financial performance.

-- Almost eliminated unscheduled/forced load shedding and improved load management and system control by installation of nearly 8,700 smart meters on all the grid substations of all the DISCOs across the whole country and established state-of-the-art power distribution control centers in all the DISCOs except QESCO, Quetta where it is under construction.
+- Almost eliminated unscheduled and forced load shedding and improved load management and system control by installation of over 8,700 smart meters on all grid substations of all DISCOs across the whole country and established state-of-the-art power distribution control centers in all DISCOs except QESCO where it is under construction.
+These centers will help monitor the flow of power and provide an accurate picture of power as it is bring consumed.

-- 110 MWs of power and 485 million kWh of energy saved through installation of high /low tension capacitors, replacement of meters with new electronic meters, replacement of pumps & motors and by improvements in commercial procedures.
-The deferred investment in new generation on account of these MWs saved is around $ 130 million.
-These efforts have resulted in provision of improved energy services to 1.65 million beneficiaries.
+- 119 megawatt (MW) of power and 485 million kilowatt-hour (kWh) of energy saved through installation of capacitors, replacement of meters with new electronic meters, replacement of pumps and motors and by improvements in commercial procedures.
+The deferred investment in new generation on account of these MWs saved is around $133 million.
+These efforts have resulted in the provision of improved energy services to approximately 1.79 million beneficiaries.

-- Increased DISCO revenues by $ 119 million in all the DISCOs.
+- Increased DISCO revenues by $133 million in all DISCOs.

-- 50,000 consumers enumerated through census program initiated to identify the location of illegal connections and legal connections not properly billed.
-Census work has resulted in identification of 1,100 theft cases and 146 wrong tariff cases.
+- Enumerated approximately 50,000 consumers through census program initiated to identify the location of illegal connections and legal connections erroneously billed.
+Census work has resulted in the identification of 1,100 theft cases and 146 wrong tariff cases.

 - Assisted in adoption of the “Protection from Harassment in the Workplace Act” in partner with DISCOs, resulting in improved working conditions for female staff.

 - Established a new P&E computer center in each DISCO with state-of-the-art GIS mapping and load flow analysis tools.
-Every DISCO is doing loss reduction and expansion plans with these tools.
+Every DISCO is implementing loss reduction and expansion plans with these tools.

 - Improved governance and regulation of the country’s power sector through strengthening the Minister of Water and Power through developing a National Power Plan and introduction of best practices in performance measurement.
 Assistance was also provided to NEPRA in selected areas.